How to Find a Trusty Car Mechanic

 After trying flipping cars for almost five years before, I have concluded that the trustworthy ones want you to watch them working on your car.
 I find it a great learning experience too especially when they start telling you that you will need to prepare this and that or buy a better this and that soon before a part breaks down while you are driving.

 STEP THREE: They Will Ask You to Check and Test Their Work

-The good ones will ask you to test drive your newly repaired car; show you the old replaced parts; give you any excess item you bought for your car; and instruct you where to get the best parts and services
+The good ones will ask you to test drive your newly repaired car; show you the old replaced parts; give you any excess items you bought for your car, and instruct you where to get the best parts and services